Monday, December 14, 2020

 I did laugh when Mrs. Claus is done reading the book and claps her hand to turn out the lights.
 It's done with magic as you can tell from the sound and visual effects, but I love the nod to the Clap On/Clap Off lights.
 (I feel like my grandma had one of those, but I could be remembering that wrong.
 Maybe I'm thinking of the commercial...it was always an elderly woman who used those things).

 Once everyone is asleep, Belscooter can now hatch his plan.
 He has a pet yule cat named Jola who he tells to "take care of the reindeer" so they won't bother him while he gets the star.
 Oh, yeah, did I tell you that's his plan?
 To get the star tree topper since it powers the entire village.
 But first, I must interject with something that doesn't make sense.
 When Belsnap became a human, he went to live in the South Pole.
 I'm not sure how long he's been living there...maybe a couple years?
 Who knows.
 When we are first introduced to Jola (we meet him before we know he and Belsnail are chummy), Santa is chasing him because he keeps trying to take one of his reindeer as a snack.
 Obviously Jola lives in the North Pole.
 So why is he Belsnout's pet?
 I'm so confused.
 But Jola goes to the stable where Dasher seems to be the head reindeer and is the one who stands up to Jola, protecting the seven other reindeer, but also gets attacked by Jola.
 Because this is a children's movie, we only see shadows of Jola about to attack Dasher and when the humans find Dasher lying down in the stable (brought to their attention by an elf), there is no blood anywhere.
-I did like that when the Claus's (is it Claus's or Clauses'; now I'm confusing myself even more!) are told, they are watching It's a Wonderful Life in Elvish.
+I did like that when the Claus's (is it Claus's or Clauses'?; now I'm confusing myself even more!) are told, they are watching It's a Wonderful Life in Elvish.
 I'm not really sure why they would have that in that language, unless they have a magic TV that can dub movies in non-human languages.

 To cause havoc, Belsnipper drugs the elves with Elf Bane which turns them from sweet and friendly elves into mean and mischievous elves.
 It's very similar to when Mogwais (don't ask me what the plural of Mogwai is...) turn into Gremlins.
 And I'm sure that wasn't accidental since Chris Columbus wrote that movie.
-One elf is ever tied up in lights before it breaks free, much like that poor dog.
+One elf is even tied up in lights before it breaks free, much like that poor dog.
 Also, there's a scene that is VERY similar to the one where the gremlins are in a bar just going crazy.
 In the movie, the scene involves elves dancing to "Who Let the Dogs Out?"

 So while Santa, Mrs. Claus, and the kids are fretting over Dasher, who is apparently dying (this movie goes to some dark places!), Belscooby nabs the star, but Santa catches him before he can make his getaway.
 When he finds out what happened to Dasher, he does look remorseful (I guess a sign that he can be redeemable).
 He says that Jola was only supposed to scare the reindeer so they would run off into the forest.
 The kids out the human elf as the guy that drove the shuttle that took them through the portal and Belsnow thanks Kate for helping him get back to Santa's Village, making though as this is all her fault.
 Belsnub's plan is to take the star back to the South Pole and start his own village, aptly named "Belsnickel's Village" (doesn't roll off the tongue like "Santa's Village") where he's going to gather his own elves and invent "really cool stuff" that "will make everyone forget that the North Pole and Santa Claus ever existed."
 But that's not the only reason he's taking the star.
 It will stop him from aging so he can have time to figure out a way to "break this awful curse."
 When Kate asks him what's so bad abut being human, he responds in a very teen human whiny way: "Humans suck!
 Elves rule!
 And I am tired of being a human."
 Yeah, that's some weak sauce.
 And YOU suck, Belsuckle.

 So he just wants to become an elf again and as Mrs. Claus tells him (and the audience), the only way for him to break the curse is to come home and embrace his family.
 Dude, you're right there.
 Just say you're sorry and I don't know if that means to literally hug his family or accept them the way they are, but just do whatever you need to do and you'll be a stupid elf again.
 This movie could end now, but we still have an hour and eight minutes to go!
-Belsnuff's response is "Bah humbug!" and Santa scolds him, "You watch your mouth, young elf!
+Belsnuff's response is "Bah humbug!" and Santa scolds him, "You watch your mouth, young elf!"
 I admit that got a chuckle out of me.

 Santa and Belsnickerdoodle get into a brouhaha over the star and end up breaking the veil, which makes everything go dark.
 Belsneedle ends up with the star and flies off with it in his homemade flying contraption.
 Santa exclaims, "Without the star, the North Pole, the village, Christmas itself, is doomed!"
 Kate asks, "Like, for this year?" and Mrs. Claus replies, "Like, forever."
 Gulp!